aizu-wakamatsu/aizu-wakamatsu/README.md

 - My website is currently *unavailable* because I lost my SSL credentials.
 I will restart web server asap, without HTTPS, after December HTTPS will be available.

+- SSL will be available from XX Dec 2023.

 # Introduction

 ### ME